Lizzo Reacts to ‘Big Grrrls’ Earning 6 Emmy Nominations: ‘We Didn’t Do This For Awards, We Did This For Ourselves’

-Lizzo is officially an Emmy nominee.
-The list of recognized entertainers for this year’s television awards was announced Tuesday (July 12), and on it were six nods for the “About Damn Time” singer’s Amazon Prime series, Watch Out For The Big Grrrls — an undeniably momentous occasion which Lizzo took time to celebrate on social media.
+Lizzo is headed for the Emmy Awards.
+The list of nominations for this year’s television awards was announced Tuesday (July 12), and on it were six nods for the “About Damn Time” singer’s Amazon Prime series, Watch Out For The Big Grrrls — an undeniably momentous occasion which Lizzo took time to celebrate on social media.

 “EMMY NOMINATED?!?!??!?!?!?!?!?” she tweeted on the day of the nominations announcement, also sharing clip of her and her show’s eclectic cast dancing.
 “All I have to say is….
 WATCH OUT FOR THE BIG GRRRLS.”